 Funding Opportunities for Internationally-Relevant Research & Education

-- Ngaruiya Family Fund for Undergraduate Research: (Application deadline has passed, check back for next round).
+- Ngaruiya Family Fund for Undergraduate Research: (Application deadline has passed for 2023, check back for next round).
 Open to undergraduate student with an international background, who has demonstrated interest in research in a STEM field.

-- Larrick/Whitmore Graduate Student Travel Grants Program (funding for graduate student travel expense for those students who are personally presenting the results of their research and/or scholarly activity).
-Currently suspended for 2020, but stay attentive for updates for next year.
+- Larrick/Whitmore Graduate Student Travel Grants Program (Apply by September 1, 2023) Funding for graduate student travel expense for those students who are personally presenting the results of their research and/or scholarly activity.